bengsfort/ipc-talk/presentation/slides.md

         payload,
       };

-      // Structure and dispatch the message to the worker. worker.send(message);
+      // Dispatch the message to the worker. worker.send?.(message);
     },
     cleanup: () => {},
   };